 All that changed when I moved to a city in which there is basically no excuse ever to drink and drive.
 My whole concept of what's acceptable in terms of risking a DUI (or, worse still, injuring or killing someone else) has been altered as a result.
 Over these past six car-free years, I've developed a zero-tolerance policy on drinking and driving for myself, and that in turn has colored my perspective on the kinds of cities I'd ever be willing to live in.
-There are tons of great reasons to choose walkable, transit-friendly neighborhoods and cities over places where driving is more or less required—the environmental impact, the cost, the nightmare of traffic jams—but for me, the number one reason is that I like being able to have a few drinks and never having to worry about driving.
+There are tons of great reasons to choose walkable, transit-friendly neighborhoods and cities over places where driving is more or less required—the environmental impact, the cost, the nightmare of traffic jams—but for me, one of the biggest reasons is that I like being able to have a few drinks and never having to worry about driving.

 And I don't think I'm alone.

 • • • • •